joelostblom/apsc-160/apsc160-lec7-array-functions.md

 description to reflect its new functionality.
-Remember that it is good to write out the function description first so that you have a conceptual understanding of what your function should do and which parameters are necessary for this task.
+Remember that it is good to write out the function description first so that you have a conceptual understanding of what your function should do and which parameters are necessary for this task before moving on to the specific implementation.

 ``` c
 #include <stdio.h>